 I also imagine that you may have had a pre-planned order of questions you were most likely to ask and thought about the potential response.
 It is also possible that you had a blank mind underpinned with nervousness as you dialled the number of the bereaved on your phone or turned up at their doorstep.

-I want to share two conversations with you.
+I want to share two conversations with you about communicating with a friend who has recently lost a loved one.
 Alex and Simbi are fictitious names, but the scenario is true.
 I would say Alex and Simbi are acquaintances; we say hello to each other when we see and have mutual respect.

-Conversation type one: Those who reached out and focused only on activities and didn't acknowledge my feelings?
+Conversation type one: TAn example of those who reached out to someone grieving and focused only on activities and didn’t acknowledge my feelings?

 *** phone vibrates.
 I picked up the vibrating phone.****